AnyBody/anybody-tutorial/Making_things_move/lesson2.rst

 Lesson 2: Using motion capture data
 -----------------------------------

 In biomechanics, we often want to make our models move as we have measured in the laboratory and the measurement technique would often be tracking of optical markers in space by means of synchronized cameras.

 There are many such systems available commercially, but a common feature of most of the systems is that they are capable of saving data on a standard format called a C3D file.

-Such a file contains data of the spatial trajectory of optical markers fixed to the object whose motion we want to record.
-The C3D file can also contain analog data such as force platform measurements or EMG.
-To make things easy, AnyBody can read the data from a C3D file directly.
-Please download and save the file :download:`pendulum.c3d <Downloads/pendulum.c3d>` in the directory where you saved the Pendulum.any file.
+A C3D file contains data of the spatial trajectory of optical markers fixed to the object whose motion we want to record.
+The file can also contain analog data such as force platform measurements or EMG.

+AnyBody can read the data from a C3D file directly.
+Please download and save the file :download:`pendulum.c3d <Downloads/pendulum.c3d>` in the directory where you saved the :file:`Pendulum.any` file.

-Then place the cursor in the editor window just before the AnyKinMotion object, click the Classes tab, unfold the class list, and locate the AnyInputC3D class.
+Next, place the cursor in the editor window just before the :code:`AnyKinMotion` object, click the Classes tab, unfold the class list, and locate the :code:`AnyInputC3D` class.
 Right-click the class and choose “Insert Class Template”.

 .. code-block:: AnyScriptDoc

     AnyInputC3D <ObjectName> =
     {
     FileName = "";
     //ReadAllDataOnOff = On;
     //TruncateExtraCharsInNamesOnOff = On;
+    //MakeNameUniqueStr = "_";
-      //PointsScaleFactor = 1;
+    //PointsScaleFactor = 1.0;
     //ConstructModelOnOff = On;
+    //ConstructChartOnOff = On;
+    //ConstructWeightFunUsingResidualOnOff = Off;
+    //GapFillUsingResidualsOnOff = Off;
     //MarkerUseAllPointsOnOff = Off;
     //MarkerUseCamMaskOnOff = On;
     //MarkerIndices = ;
     //MarkerLabels = ;
     //MarkerFilterIndex = 0;
     //ProcessedDataFilterIndex = 0;
     //AnalogFilterIndex = -1;
     /*Filter =
     {
     z0 = ;
     AutomaticInitialConditionOnOff = On;
     FilterForwardBackwardOnOff = On;
     N = 2;
     W = ;
-      Fs = 0;
+    Fs = 0.0;
-      Fc = {10};
+    Fc = {10.0};
     Type = LowPass;
     };*/
+    //WeightThreshold = 0.0;
+    //WeightOutput = {{0.0, 1.0}, {0.0, 1.0}, {0.0, 1.0}};
+    //WeightTransitionTime = 0.1;
+    //SearchAndReplace = ;
     //WriteMarkerDataToFilesOnOff = Off;
     //MarkerScaleXYZ = {0.025, 0.025, 0.025};
     //MarkerRGB = {0.65, 0.65, 0.65};
     //MarkerDrawOnOff = On;
     //MarkerInterPolType = Bspline;
-      //MarkerBsplineOrder = 8;
+    //MarkerBsplineOrder = 4;
     };